bradbell/cppad_py/sphinx/test_out/comment_ch.rst

 ch
 --
 The value of *ch* must be one non white space character.
 There must be at least one white space character between `xsrst_comment_ch`` and *ch*.
-Leading and trailing white space aroupd *ch* is ignored.
+Leading and trailing white space around *ch* is ignored.
-There can be only one occurance of this command within a file, it's effect lasts for the entire file, and it must come before the first :ref:`begin_cmd` in the file.
+There can be only one occurence of this command within a file, it's effect lasts for the entire file, and it must come before the first :ref:`begin_cmd` in the file.